 What Constitutes Abuse or Neglect

 State laws define what constitutes abuse or neglect.
 Generally speaking, any physical, mental, or sexual abuse during the child's life will be subject to an investigation by CPS.
-Some states also include, in their definition of abuse, acts that threaten the child with harm or create a substantial risk of harm to the child's health.
+States, in assessing child abuse cases, often look at the following elements:

-Neglect, on the other hand, is usually defined as the failure of a parent or guardian to provide proper child care.
+Neglect, conversely, is usually defined as the failure of a parent or guardian to provide proper childcare.
 This may include: